citizenme/awslogviewer/CONTRIBUTING.md

-# Contributing to HTML5 Boilerplate
+# Contributing to AWS Log Viewer

-♥ [HTML5 Boilerplate](https://html5boilerplate.com) and want to get involved?
+♥ [AWS Log Viewer](http://awslogviewer.s3-website-eu-west-1.amazonaws.com/) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution